-Same as ANTH/SOC 407.
+Same as ANTH 407.
 Prerequisites: 6 hours of anthropology, 6 hours of psychology, and junior or senior standing.
-Offered in alternate years.
+Offered occasionally.

 Interdisciplinary and cross-cultural approach to the study of the reciprocal relations of culture and personality; special focus on themes of identity, socialization, and the emergence of self in various cultural settings.